 * The law reference section is at the start of the law collection on Floor 4.

 Practically all reported case-law and some unreported case-law is available online but understanding how the printed reports are organised can help to understand the system of law reporting.
 Since 1865 the Incorporated Council of Law Reporting has produced series of law reports in a standardised form.
 Although there is no official series of law reports but these series, known collectively as 'The Law Reports', are considered as 'semi-official' because these reports are approved by judges.
 They are the preferred report to use in court, contain arguments by counsel and are regarded as the most 'authoritative' texts.
-Other reports are published by commercial publishers such as Lexis/Butterworth's or Sweet an Maxwell and these general and specialist (or topic based) series.
+Other reports are published by commercial publishers such as, Lexis or Sweet and Maxwell, and can be general and specialist (or topic based) series.

 Many cases are reported in more than one series of reports; if you have a reading-list reference to, for example, the Weekly law reports but are unable to find the volume you require, you can often find other sources which will provide an identical report.
 There are two points to watch out for:

-(a) Not all reports of cases give the full text of the judgement: those in, for example, the Times, the Solicitors' journal or the New law journal are merely summaries.
+(a) Not all reports of cases give the full text of the judgment: those in, for example, the Times, the Solicitors' journal or the New law journal are merely summaries.

 Most citations to case reports (and also many law journals) are given in abbreviated form.
 There are two main systems of case citations.